ljunggren/boozang-docs/README.md

 Boozang is a code-less front end testing tool built for the modern web using only Javascript.
 It allows developers and Quality Assurance engineers to develop front-end tests quickly without the need for programming.

 Boozang is not based on Selenium and does not have the limitations of Selenium and Selenium webdriver.
-Boozang uses its own selection language based on natural language, allowing for native support of TDD / BDD (test/behavior-driven development) and allows for tests to be automatically generated from models.
+Boozang uses its own selection language based on natural language, allowing for native support of TDD / BDD (test/behavior-driven development) and allows for tests to be automatically generated from models (model-based testing).

 ###### About the Technology